 “I have called you by name, you are mine.”
 Isaiah 43: 3.

 What is God’s plan for you?
 Every Christian is called to serve God according to their gifts and particular context.
 Every Christian has a vocation.
 It’s part of who God wants us to be.
 Vocation emerges, and continues to emerge, throughout life.
-Coaxed out by prayer and conversation, it’s shaped by God and confirmed by the Church community.
+Coaxed out by prayer and conversation, it’s shaped by God and confirmed by the Christian community.

 There are many expressions of vocation within the Anglican Church.
 Some people are called to work with children and young people, with the homeless, or refugees.
 Others are called to evangelism or recognised ministry both ordained and lay.
 And there are those drawn to exploring the Religious Life as lived in a Community like ours.